Florian Zeller

-Biography
+Florian Zeller ([zɛlɛʁ]; born 28 June 1979) is a French playwright, novelist, theatre director, and filmmaker.
+He has written over a dozen plays that have been staged worldwide, making him one of the most celebrated contemporary playwrights.

+Zeller co-wrote and directed the 2020 film adaptation of his play The Father, earning the Academy Award and BAFTA Award for his screenplay.
+Since then, it has been cited as one of the best films of the 2020s and the 21st century.

+In 2023, Zeller was awarded France's Legion of Honour.
+In 2025, he joined the prestigious French literary society Académie Française.

+Early years and education

+Florian Zeller was born in Paris in 1979, the middle child of three.
+His grandmother and mother raised him, as his father worked and lived in Germany.
+A coma caused by a serious asthma attack at the age of 15 changed the course of his life, as he said later: "I think it’s at that moment that worry and writing entered my life."
+He began studies at Sciences Po but dropped out to focus on his writing.

+Career

+Novels

-Zeller wrote his first novel Artificial Snow when he was twenty-two years old.
-But it was his third novel, The Fascination of Evil, which made him a household name in France.
+Zeller wrote his first novel, Artificial Snow, when he was 22.
+His third novel, The Fascination of Evil, made him a household name in France.
 It was selected for the Prix Goncourt.

+Plays

-His play, The Father, played in London's West End to critical acclaim and top listings in the Best Plays of the Year.
-It was considered as "the most acclaimed new play of the last decade". and won several awards and nominations in Paris, London and New York.
-According to The Times, The Father is "one of the greatest plays of the century".
+Zeller's play, The Father, played in London's West End to critical acclaim and top listings in the Best Plays of the Year.
+It was considered "the most acclaimed new play of the last decade." and won several awards and nominations in Paris, London and New York.
+According to The Times, The Father is "one of the greatest plays of the century."

-His comedy, The Truth, opened in London's West End in June 2017 and received an Olivier Award nomination for Best Comedy.
+His comedy, The Truth, opened in the West End in June 2017 and received an Olivier Award nomination for Best Comedy.
 His play, The Height of the Storm, starring Jonathan Pryce and Eileen Atkins, opened in London's West End in September 2018 and on New York's Broadway in September 2019.
 It has been named "best play of 2018" and "one of the best plays of the 21st century" by The Guardian.

 His play, The Mother, starring Isabelle Huppert, opened in New York in February 2019.
 The Son opened in London in February 2019 and transferred to the West End in September 2019 with rave reviews.

 His plays have been staged in more than 45 countries.